Thanksgiving Lessons for Grades 6-8

 - Basic art supplies (paper, glue, crayons, markers, etc.) will be needed for several activities

 Depending on the grade level and maturity level of each class, activities can be facilitated as independent work, collaborative group work, or whole class instruction.

 If there are fewer computers than students, group the students by reading level.
-Assign each student a role: a driver who navigates the Web, a timer who keeps the group on task, and a note taker.
+Assign each student a role: a driver who navigates the activity, a timer who keeps the group on task, and a note taker.
 If there are more than three students per computer, you can add roles like a team leader, a team reporter, etc.

 If you are working in a learning station in your classroom, break your class into different groups.
-Have rotating groups working on the computer(s), reading printed background information, holding smaller group discussions, etc. Details are described further in the Teaching sections.
+Have rotating groups working on the computer(s), reading printed background information, holding smaller group discussions, etc. Details are described further in the Directions sections.